Ethics at CGIAR

-To ensure accountability, the CGIAR System welcomes reporting of any illegal or unethical conduct (e.g., corruption, fraud, misuse of resources, abuse of authority, etc.) by anyone associated with our work.
-Our reporting mechanisms are available to everyone – staff, partners, contractors, suppliers, and anyone else who interacts with the CGIAR System, including the public at large.
+To ensure accountability, CGIAR welcomes reporting of any illegal or unethical conduct (e.g., corruption, fraud, misuse of resources, abuse of authority, etc.) by anyone associated with our work.
+Our reporting mechanisms are available to everyone: staff, partners, contractors, suppliers, and anyone else who interacts with CGIAR, including the public at large.

-The CGIAR System has zero tolerance for illegal or unethical conduct and will do whatever is reasonably possible to prevent, deter, identify, and sanction such behaviors.
+CGIAR does not tolerate illegal or unethical conduct and will do whatever is reasonably possible to prevent, deter, identify, and sanction such behaviors.

-If you are an employee of the CGIAR System Organization or one of the CGIAR Research Centers, please read the applicable internal policies which describe relevant reporting procedures and consider following those procedures first.
+If you are an employee of a CGIAR entity, please be sure to read the applicable internal policies which describe relevant reporting procedures and consider following those procedures first.

 How to Report

-Please make your report as specific as possible and send it directly to firstname.lastname@example.org.
-This will allow us to thoroughly review and respond to your concerns.
+Reports can be made directly to the Office of Ethics and Business Conduct via email: email@example.com.
+If these are submitted anonymously, i.e., via email addresses that do not identify the sender, no effort will be made to identify the reporter.
+As with the hotline, please make your report as specific as possible to allow us to thoroughly review and respond to your concerns.
 The kind of information which is helpful to us includes:

 - The nature of the illegal or unethical conduct that have reason to believe occurred.

 - The location(s) and date(s) when it took place, or when you observed the issue.